-The 2024 Notes were issued pursuant to an indenture (the "Indenture") dated as of November 27, 2019, between the Company and Deutsche Bank Trust Company, as trustee.
-The following is a description of the terms of the Indenture, a copy of which has been filed on the Company's SEDAR profile at www.sedar.com.
-Capitalized terms used in this "2024 Notes" section and not otherwise defined herein have the meanings set forth in the Indenture.
+The 2024 Notes were issued pursuant to an indenture dated as of November 27, 2019, between the Company and Deutsche Bank Trust Company, as trustee.
+The following is a description of the terms of 2024 Notes.
 The following summary of certain provisions of the Indenture is subject to, and is qualified in its entirety by reference to, all the provisions of the Indenture.